steqeq/0000/README.md

 # AMD ROCm V5.0 Documentation Updates

-## New AMD ROCm Documentation Portal – ROCm v4.5 and Above
+## New AMD ROCm Information Portal – ROCm v4.5 and Above

 Beginning ROCm release v5.0, AMD ROCm documentation has a new portal at _[https://docs.amd.com](https://docs.amd.com/)_.
 This portal consists of ROCm documentation v4.5 and above.